JakobStenseke/Artificial-Chemotaxis-in-Dynamic-Environments/readme.md

 <b>Software Requirements</b>

-The simulation is made using <a href="https://store.unity.com/download?ref=personal">Unity Engine</a> (version 2017.2.3p3 Personal).
-It is needed in order to properly test and assess the project.
+The simulation requires <a href="https://store.unity.com/download?ref=personal">Unity Engine</a> (version 2017.2.3p3 Personal).
 However, I have also made a Windows and a Mac build of the application that can be found in the "Builds" folder.
 It is thus possible to run the application without downloading Unity (but one is unable to modify the simulation).

 <b>Run</b>